openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.ebrains.eu/vocab/>
    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/lateralSuperiorOlivaryNucleus
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Lateral superior olivary nucleus' is a nucleus of superior olivary complex.
-It is part of the primary superior olive.
+   :definition: Is a nucleus of superior olivary complex.
+Is part of the primary superior olive. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002779) ('is_a' and 'relationship')]
    :description: One of two recognized nuclei comprising the superior olive.
 The lateral superior olivary nucleus is much less prominent in humans than in many rodents and carnivores.
-In the latter species, it is frequently described as S- or V-shaped.
+In the latter species, it is frequently described as S- or V-shaped. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002779)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0106117
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002779#lateral-superior-olivary-nucleus-1
    :name: lateral superior olivary nucleus